JuliaLang/julia/README.md

 <a name="The-Julia-Language"/>
 ## The Julia Language

-Julia is a high-level, high-performance dynamic language for technical computing.
+Julia is a high-level, high-performance dynamic language for technical computing, with syntax that is familiar to users of other technical computing environments.
-It strives to provide a sophisticated compiler, distributed parallel execution, numerical accuracy, and a robust function library.
+It provides a sophisticated compiler, distributed parallel execution, numerical accuracy, and an extensive mathematical function library.
 The library, mostly written in Julia itself, also integrates mature, best-of-breed C and Fortran libraries for linear algebra, random number generation, FFTs, and string processing.
 More libraries continue to be added over time.
 Julia programs are organized around defining functions, and overloading them for different combinations of argument types (which can also be user-defined).
 For a more in-depth discussion of the rationale and advantages of Julia over other systems, see the following highlights or read the [introduction](https://github.com/JuliaLang/julia/wiki/Introduction) in the [manual](https://github.com/JuliaLang/julia/wiki/).

 ### High-Performance JIT Compiler

-Julia is an interactive environment with a high performance JIT compiler, with syntax that is familiar to users of other technical computing environments.
+Julia's LLVM-based JIT compiler combined with the language's design allow it to approach and often match the performance of C/C++.
 The following [benchmarks](https://github.com/JuliaLang/julia/blob/master/test/perf.j) are from a Macbook with 2.1GHz Intel Core 2 Duo:

     ____________________________________________________________________________________